djzhong1/NDOrder/README.md

 # NDOrder
-The dataset OLQT is available.
+The dataset OLQT is now available.